Introduction to the Basic 5 Year Curriculum

-The objectives are the goals in which you want to teach your child during the week's time.
-I suggest using the Introduce, Recognize, Identify teaching strategy to help your child learn each point.
-Remember that the 5 Year Curriculum focuses on the Introduction of new concepts.
-Pick and choose the objectives that you want to cover.
-All objectives do not need to be covered each day but can be spread throughout the week.
+The objectives are goals for your child’s learning in a given week.
+I suggest using the Introduce, Practice, Identify teaching strategy to be successful in helping a child reach those goals.
+Choose the objectives that you want to cover.
+Not all objectives need to be covered each day; feel free to spread throughout the week.

 Bible Story: God the Father